 Eloise & Co. features the combined creative force of two of the country’s most sought-after dance musicians, Becky Tracy (fiddle) and Rachel Bell (accordion).
-Becky and Rachel are brimming with excitement about the North American bal folk scene and have been spreading joy across the continent at a dynamic variety of events, from crammed-full house parties to festivals.
+Becky and Rachel have been spreading joy across the continent at a dynamic variety of bal folk events, from crammed-full house parties to festivals.
 Before Becky and Rachel even knew each other, they each spent time in France to immerse themselves in French and Breton music.
-Their love for bal folk has grown exponentially since their first gig together in 2014, and they have quickly developed a reputation for playing bal folk with a balance of authenticity and innovation.
-Their first recording, “More, Please”—which includes plenty of French tunes!—was released in July 2018.
+Their love for bal folk has grown exponentially since their first gig together in 2014, and they have a reputation for balancing authenticity and innovation.
+Their first recording, “More, Please”—including plenty of French tunes!—was released in July 2018.

 After literally stumbling by accident upon dance in Paris, Jeremy Carter-Gordon has spent the past decade learning, dancing, studying and teaching bal folk around Europe and the United States.
 Jeremy holds an MA in Dance Knowledge, Practice, and Heritage, and has completed a year-long training in Swedish folk dance at the Eric Sahlström Institute in Sweden.
 A natural teacher, Jeremy’s gift for transmitting the essence of a style quickly gets participants dancing rather than just following steps.

 Mike MacNintch & Alex Bartholomew